 - Do the same thing using other scenarios Scott's Last Expedition is a good one.
 Children choose to be geologists, scientists, meteorologists, cooks, dog handlers, navigators etc. and tweet about what they can see or what they are doing or feeling.
-(Our favourite tweet EVER was the pupil who was Boysie Oates tweeting #polar@cptscott I might B sometime) - Another good one for older children is a scene from Shakespeare or other play they are studying.
-We used Macbeth and it was hilarious the three tweeting witches stole the show (#mactwitter x2x2 T&T fire burn+cldrn bbl #mactwitter @hecate try www.newtfrog .com for a goodd recipe) Quite apart from the fun value, pupils really did have to understand the text in detail to be able to tweet it. - Use a combination of Twitter and Google Earth as a unique mapping activity or intro to using Google Earth.
-One teacher named them GeoTweets.
+(Our favourite tweet EVER was the pupil who was Boysie Oates tweeting #polar@cptscott I might B sometime) - Another good one for older children is to tweet a scene from Shakespeare or other play they are studying.
+Quite apart from the fun value, pupils really did have to understand the text in detail to be able to tweet it. - Use a combination of Twitter and Google Earth as a unique mapping activity.
 Ask your Twitter network for 'Where am I?' type challenges.
 That is, they give a clue to where they are such as 'It is snowing quite heavily.
-It is midday and it is very dark.'
+It is midday and it is very dark'.
 Do this in advance of the session to give people time to respond.
 Let the children tweet a question back to get more information.
 The challengers can also take a photograph and send that.
-Guide the children quietly you want them to be explorers not tourists!
-Encourage the children to find out about the area of the GeoTweet find proof we found the name of the local garage for one!
+Guide the children quietly - you want them to be explorers not tourists!
+Encourage the children to find out about the area of the GeoTweet - find proof - we found the name of the local garage for one!
 Tweet back the proof to the sender to say you have found them.
-Maybe ask a further question about the area. - Use your Twitter network and get the children to compose a tweet such as #YsgolEvanJames What was the word you had most problems spelling when you were in school? or #class4Newtownprimary What word do you still find difficulty in spelling?"
+Maybe ask a further question about the area. - Use your Twitter network and get the children to compose a tweet such as #YsgolEvanJames What was the word you had most problems spelling when you were in school? or '#class4Newtownprimary What word do you still find difficult in spelling?'
 (Ask your friends to 'retweet' to their networks as well) Get the children to make a list of the replies.
 If you have enough replies you could make a bar graph of the results.
 Then instead of the standard spelling list, ask children to choose 5 (or more) of these words to learn instead.
 If they want to, children could tweet back to the original person (the one who admitted they could not spell that word) telling them that they are now able to spell it.
 We had a great response from one well-known sports commentator who confessed he still had trouble spelling 'goal' and invariably spelled it 'gaol'.
-When one football-mad child tweeted him to say he could now spell both words and knew the difference, he got a great 'Congratulations!' tweet back. - And loads more here http://www.teachhub.com/50-ways-use-twitter-classroom
+When one football-mad child tweeted him to say he could now spell both words and knew the difference, he got a great 'Congratulations!' tweet back.

+[•] And loads more here www.teachhub.com/50-ways-use-twitter-classroom